jeffc222/Chronic_Condition_Trends_BRFSS_Project/README.md

   * **Years:** 2012–2022
   * **Population Group:** Overall
   * **Measure Type:** Crude Prevalence

-Common Table Expressions (CTEs) were used to structure intermediate transformation steps, and a pivot operation using (MAX(CASE WHEN...)) reshaped the data from long to wide format, with one column for each health condition.
+Common Table Expressions (CTEs) were used to organize intermediate transformation steps, and a pivot operation using (MAX(CASE WHEN...)) reshaped the data from long to wide format, with a column for each health condition.
 A self-join was performed to calculate prior-year values and year-over-year (YoY) percentage changes.
-The resulting table was sorted by year and state to support trend analysis and exported to Google Sheets for further refinement.
+The resulting table was sorted by year and state to support trend analysis and exported to Google Sheets for final processing.

 [View SQL queries](work/sql_queries.sql)

 ### Data Processing (Google Sheets)
-The exported dataset was processed in Google Sheets to finalize calculations and prepare visualization.
+The exported dataset was processed in Google Sheets to finalize calculations and prepare the visualization.
 Key steps included:
 * Applied conditional formatting to flag increases and decreases
 * Calculated YoY percent changes by state and condition
-* Structured individual tabs by condition for clearer analysis
+* Organized separate tabs for each condition to simplify analysis
 * Created pivot tables for trend summaries and internal validation
 * Handled Florida's missing 2021 data by adjusting averaging logic